jordanmchavez/kdm-tts/README.md

 * Slots for survival token stacks on token board.
 * White Lion prologue "known" cards face up
 * 5/6th player.
 Will be very difficult and time consuming to make this work cleanly.
+* Add ability card for Gigaslayer (from Gigalion).

 # Console Commands
 You can access console commands by entrying a chat message starting with '>' (no quotes).